Free Will in Ancient Thought

 In my view, Forster's interpretation of Socrates and Plato is not at all plausible.

 The evidence Foster cites to show that Socrates and Plato found life in Athens to be "profoundly oppressive" is weak.
 He cites Plato's Apology, Gorgias, Republic, and Seventh Letter.
-Unlike the Apology, Gorgias, Republic, it is controversial whether Plato is the author of the Seventh Letter.
+Unlike the Apology, the Gorgias, and the Republic, it is controversial whether Plato is the author of the Seventh Letter.
 In the Apology, Socrates calls attention to the lack of interest in wisdom in the city of Athens.
 The Gorgias depicts the tyrant as a slave to his appetites.
-The Republic argues that justice requires cities to be organized differently from how they had been organized.
-Contrary to what Forster claims, none of this shows that Socrates and Plato found life in Athens "profoundly oppressive."
+The Republic argues that justice requires cities to be organized differently from how they were organized.
+None of this shows that Socrates and Plato found life in Athens "profoundly oppressive."

 "Come, Protagoras, and reveal this about your mind: What do you believe about